jarvin36/PYthonOS-archive/README.md

-There are instuction files in each version of Python OS.
+There are instuction files (How to install.txt) in each version of Python OS.
 Use those to install the correct dependencies.